Alton H. Maddox Jr.: Disciplinary actions

 In 1990, Maddox was indefinitely suspended by the Appellate Division of the State Supreme Court in Brooklyn after failing to appear before a disciplinary hearing to answer allegations regarding his conduct in the Brawley case.
+Maddox never made an effort to get reinstated and return to court as a defense attorney, stating in 2003: "The white man thought that after 13 years I'd be so much on my knees.They don't know me."

-In 1996, Maddox was ordered to pay New York State $1,000 in legal costs for filing a false complaint of racial bias.
+In 1996, Maddox was ordered to pay New York State in legal costs for filing a false complaint of racial bias.
 He had alleged that he had had to apply to represent an indigent defendant in a murder case, while two lawyers who were white had been appointed to represent the other defendant in the case without having to apply.
 The state showed evidence that in fact, the two lawyers had applied and Maddox had filed a discrimination suit instead of going through the applications process.
 Michael Mukasey, at that time a Federal judge, ordered Maddox to pay New York State the legal costs it had incurred defending against the suit.

 The following year, in 1997, Maddox and his group, the United African Movement, were fined $10,000 by New York City's Commission on Human Rights after they denied a white teacher access to a speech by Cornel West on the basis of her race.

 Other activities

 Maddox was a Director of the National Conference of Black Lawyers Juvenile Defense Project.
 He was also the founder of the Center for Law & Social Justice at Medgar Evers College and co-sponsored the 1983 Congressional hearings on Police Brutality in New York City.
-A 2006 resolution passed by the Council of the City of New York supported Maddox's reinstatement, but the New York State Attorney General's office has not acted on this request.

 Maddox often contributed to publications such as Amsterdam News and was a frequent guest on WLIB radio's Sharp Talk program, hosted by Sharpton.
 He has also given speeches at several colleges and rallies.
 His 1995 speech prior to the Million Man March was criticized by commentators and the Anti-Defamation League for its support of a Louis Farrakhan quote characterizing Jews as "bloodsuckers".

 Personal life and death

-Alton Maddox was married to Leola Weaver, who died in 2017.
-They had a son.
+Alton Maddox met Leola Weaver in Georgia, having met on a blind date; the couple married in 1967, and had one child, son Charles.
+Leola, a librarian who took on two jobs after Maddox was disbarred in 1990, died in April 2017.

 Maddox died at a nursing home in The Bronx, New York City on April 23, 2023, at the age of 77.
 He had dementia in the years prior to his death.